 Therefore, when thinking about the cultures and practices in your World, try to stretch the imagination in unexpected directions.

 As you flesh out your World, every aspect of society is ‘up for grabs’.
 The system you imagine could be near or far to the real world, as you experience it.

 You might decide to imagine an alternative economic system, map out totally unconventional cultural norms, or rewrite history.
-You are the author (or the God, if you like): it’s up to you.
+You are the author: it’s up to you.

 Fashion Fictions is a playful project, using creativity and humour to explore topics that often feel fixed and ‘heavy’.

 So, try to have fun as you develop your World – it’s fine to be a bit silly!

 A productive method for creating a prototype is to remix or ‘hack’ something that already exists in the real world (whether physical or digital), rather than creating something from scratch.

 When you’ve planned out your prototype, it’s time to get making!